 Another remarkable product by the renowned Arches, the Hot Press Paper presents the high-quality manufacture that characterizes the brand.
 Unlike the previously-described Arches product, this block for art is especially well-suited for producing portraits.
 The fact that each sheet is produced on a cylinder mold only adds to this, resulting in remarkably uniformity and stability.
 Despite not being the heaviest type of paper out there, the product is resistant, durable and resilient.

 Made from long, tough fibers of the purest cotton, the Arches Hot Press Watercolor Paper does not warp or bend whenever it comes in contact with water.
 Its absorbancy is remarkably quick and efficient, allowing you to apply several strokes of paint without color bleed or warping of any kind.
-Consequently, this block is great for artists who paint quickly and enjoy continuously editing their work.
-Due to its quick-dry and high-absorption capabilities, it is very useful for quick sketching.

 Pros and Cons